Limitations on Enrollment

 Limitations on enrollment are restrictions imposed due to the nature of the course such as prerequisites, corequisites, intercollegiate competition, honors, public performance or restrictions imposed in the number of students who may enroll in a course subject to "first come, first serve" or due to health and safety considerations, facilities limitations, faculty workload, the availability of qualified instructors, funding limitations, the constraints of regional planning, legal requirements imposed by statutes, regulations, or contracts, or other such limitations as designated by the District.
 Students on probation or who are subject to dismissal may also experience a limitation as to the number of units in which they are allowed to enroll until they have removed themselves from probation or dismissal status.

-Complete course prerequisites, corequisites, and advisories are listed in this catalog and on WebAdvisor.
+Complete course prerequisites, corequisites, and advisories are listed in this catalog.
 These requirements are intended to ensure students a reasonable chance of success.
 Questions regarding course eligibility should be discussed with the faculty advisor.

-Corequisite is a course or courses students are required to take simultaneously in order to enroll in another course.
-Corequisite represents a set of skills or a body of knowledge students must acquire through concurrent and continued enrollment in another course or courses in order to receive a "C" or better in the course requiring the corequisite.
+Corequisites are a course or courses students are required to take simultaneously in order to enroll in another course.
+Corequisites represents a set of skills or a body of knowledge students must acquire through concurrent and continued enrollment in another course or courses in order to receive a "C" or better in the course requiring the corequisite.

-Advisory is a condition of enrollment that students are advised, but not required, to meet before or concurrently with enrollment in a course or educational program.
-An Advisory suggests skills, experiences, or a body of knowledge with which students would achieve a greater depth or breadth of knowledge or skill development, but without which students are likely to receive a satisfactory grade.
+An advisory is a condition of enrollment that students are advised, but not required, to meet before or concurrently with enrollment in a course or educational program.
+An advisory suggests skills, experiences, or a body of knowledge with which students would achieve a greater depth or breadth of knowledge or skill development, but without which students are likely to receive a satisfactory grade.

 The District has established procedures by which any student who does not meet a prerequisite or corequisite or who is not permitted to enroll due to a limitation on enrollment, but who provides satisfactory evidence, may seek entry into the class according to a challenge process.